What Is Credit Card Refinancing?

 Nonprofit Debt Consolidation

-Nonprofit debt consolidation places all your credit card debt into one pool.
+Nonprofit debt consolidation places debt from multiple credit cards into one pool.
 The nonprofit agency acts as a middleman between you and your creditors.
-They can negotiate a deal to cut your interest rates to 8%-9%, sometimes even lower and arrive at an affordable monthly payment for you.
+The agency has agreements with card companies that cut your interest rates to 8%-9%, sometimes even lower.
+That allows you to arrive at an affordable monthly payment.

 Your job is to make a single, monthly payment to the agency, who’ll then make sure that money gets to each of the card companies in an agreed upon amount.
 Nonprofit debt consolidation constructs a clear way out.
 When the process is over, you’ll be free from credit card debt.